absmach/magistrala-docs/docs/index.md

 ## About

-### What is Mainflux?
+### What is Magistrala?

-Mainflux is modern, scalable, secure open source and patent-free IoT cloud platform written in Go.
+Magistrala is modern, scalable, secure open source and patent-free IoT cloud platform written in Go.

 It accepts user and thing connections over various network protocols (i.e. HTTP, MQTT, WebSocket, CoAP), thus making a seamless bridge between them.
 It is used as the IoT middleware for building complex IoT solutions.